tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step2.md

 Examine the `multi-container.yaml` file in the resource browser.

 This file specifies a simple Alpine Linux container and an NGiNX container.

-Launch a new pod in Kubernetes using the command: Lets start a pod by deploying a new NGiNX container using the **create** command.
+Start a pod by deploying a new NGiNX container using the **create** command.

 `kubectl create -f ./multi-container.yaml`{{execute}}